Amr-Shams/IssueMe/README.md

 a simple tool that list all TODOs and FIXMEs in your project
 ## How it works
 1. finds all the TODOs and FIXMEs in the project,
+2. report the issue to the github
+3. purge your closed issue in the project to sync with the remot jobs

 ## How to use
 1. clone the project